 Others prefer a specialist aftermarket kit with larger multi-piston calipers that’s designed specifically to do the job.
 While these big brake kits (BBKs) are rarely cheap, they do tend to offer the ultimate in performance.
 They will also come with everything you need to get them on the car without the need for any fabrication.

 The only real limiting factor with running any big brake setup is the size of your wheels.
 But, although there are plenty of ‘lightweight’ versions with separate alloy bells and calipers, it’s also worth remembering that bigger one-piece discs will often be heavier.
 There’s no such thing as performance brakes that are ‘too’ good and that’s true, but there is such a thing as overkill.
 Adding masses of weight, especially when it’s not needed, won’t do anything for overall performance.

 Performance brakes: calipers

 Brake pads come in all shapes and sizes, but they will always be specific to your vehicle (or aftermarket performance brakes caliper).
-What makes uprated pads different to standard is simply the makeup of the friction surface, this is what’s known as the compound.
+What makes uprated pads different to standard is simply the makeup of the friction surface.
+This is what’s known as the compound.

 The handbrake is a system that activates the rear brakes via a lever or button.
-It has two uses – a parking brake and an emergency brake, just in case the hydraulic system fails.
+It has two uses; a parking brake and an emergency brake, just in case the hydraulic system fails.
 The second function is the reason that you need a separate item for a UK MoT.
 Rear BBKs often need a separate non-hydraulic ‘spot caliper’ just to keep everything road legal.

-There’s also hydraulic handbrake systems.
+Alternatively, there are also hydraulic handbrake systems.
 These simply plumb into the rear brake lines meaning you can lock up the rear wheels at just about any speed.
 The downside is you’ll still need an extra cable/electrically-operated item if you need to pass an MoT.